Updated in 2023

 - Another good option is AlgoExpert.
 This is a platform where software engineers can practice questions that cover a variety of interview topics.

 - Created by a former Google software engineer, Interview Cake is a study tool that teaches people the right way to think about technical questions so they do well in interviews.
 Read more about Interview Cake in our review.

 - Similarly, Codebasil features questions written by software engineers at top tech companies like Facebook, Apple, and Amazon.

 - Coderbyte offer a mix of free and paid resources and challenges for software engineers looking to practice their skills.
 Read more about Coderbyte in our review.

 - If you are looking for technical questions directly in your email, Daily Coding Problem is a newsletter that sends 1 problem a day and the solutions for those who subscribe.

-- Leetcode is another alternative to Pramp, for software engineers who are interested in practicing technical interview-type questions, but they do not provide mock interviews.
+- Leetcode is another alternative to Pramp.
+Software engineers who are interested in practicing technical interview-type questions can benefit, but they do not provide mock interviews.

 - Similarly, HackerRank is another alternative with software engineering technical interview questions.

 - For people looking to prep with real world problems, CodeKata provides challenges that mimic requests from real tech companies.